WrexrHD/Large-Laravel-PHP-Project-Examples/README.md

 This repository has a goal of spreading the word about real **BIG** projects built with PHP/Laravel.

-I will share what I find online and on social media, you can contribute with links.
+I will share what I find online and on social media, you can contribute with links, just put it in a Pull Request, and I will process how exactly to put it into the repo.

+I'm still not sure about the **structure** of this repository.
+For now, it's all in one README.
+Depending on the amount of links/posts, I may re-group it somehow or even create a separate website with showcase.

 ---